varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/wp-retina-2x/readme.txt

 = 6.2.4 (2022/04/14) =
 * Fix: The Refresh Stats button should not reset the list of ignored entries.
-* Info: If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
-And since I read them all, don't hesitate to drop a few remarks and feature requests in those reviews.
-Thank you :)

 = 6.2.3 (2022/03/19) =
 * Update: Latest version of the framework and admin.